Holomorphic representation of quantum computations: Single-mode rank-preserving evolutions and the Calogero--Moser model

 \end{itemize}

 In all three cases, up to the global translation or offset accounting for the displacement term, the zeros are given by the solutions of the corresponding Calogero--Moser model.
 Recall that Gaussian unitary operations act on the vector of quadrature operators through their symplectic representation~\cite{ferraro2005gaussian}.
 The elements of the single-mode symplectic Lie algebra are classified as parabolic/elliptic/hyperbolic according to their trace~\cite{shackerley2017reachable}.
-This categorisation has a geometrical interpretation where parabolics are related to shears (shearing), elliptics to rotations (phase-shifting), and hyperbolics to squeezes (squeezing), and the symplectic term in Eq.~(\ref{eq:interpretation}) echoes this classification.
+This categorization has a geometrical interpretation where parabolics are related to shears (shearing), elliptics to rotations (phase shift), and hyperbolics to squeezes (squeezing), and the symplectic term in Eq.~(\ref{eq:interpretation}) echoes this classification.

+The representation of Gaussian evolutions based on the motion of zeros of the stellar function can be used to visualize Gaussian dynamics of non-Gaussian states using worldline diagrams (see Figures~\ref{fig:CMdisplacement},~\ref{fig:CMphaseshift}, and~\ref{fig:CMshear}).
+Up to the conformal evolution of the Gaussian parameters of the stellar function, these diagrams provide a complete intuitive description of the quantum Gaussian dynamics.

 The system in Eq.~(\ref{eq:dynasyst}) describes the stellar dynamics under a generic Gaussian Hamiltonian.
-Since any Gaussian unitary may be written as a composition $\hat D(\alpha)\hat R(\varphi)\hat P(s)\hat R(\chi)$ of displacement, phase-shifts, and shearing, for some $\alpha\in\mathbb C$ and $\varphi,\chi,s\in\mathbb R$, the evolved stellar function at time $t$ under a generic Gaussian Hamiltonian may be obtained by a sequence of evolutions corresponding to these three operators, respectively.
-We solve the dynamical systems for these three cases in Appendix~\ref{app:dynamicsDRPS} and we summarize hereafter the results, starting with displacements:
+Since any single-mode Gaussian unitary may be written as a composition $\hat D(\alpha)\hat R(\varphi)\hat P(s)\hat R(\chi)$ of displacement, phase shift, and shear, for some $\alpha\in\mathbb C$ and $\varphi,\chi,s\in\mathbb R$, the evolved stellar function at time $t$ under a generic Gaussian Hamiltonian may be obtained by a sequence of evolutions corresponding to these three operators, respectively.

+We solve the dynamical systems for these three cases in Appendix~\ref{app:dynamicsDRPS} and we summarize hereafter the results, starting with displacements (for completeness, we also solve the dynamical system for squeezing in Appendix~\ref{app:dynamicsDRPS}):

 \begin{lemma} Let $F^\star(z,t)=\prod_{k=1}^n(z-\lambda_k(t))e^{-\frac12a(t)z^2+b(t)z+c(t)}$ and let $\alpha\in\mathbb C$.
 The evolution under the displacement Hamiltonian $\hat H_\alpha^D$ is given by